tomtebloss/acsi2stm/README.md

 The module supports up to 5 SD card readers, showing them as 5 different ACSI devices plugged in.
 You can choose the ACSI ID of each SD card by soldering CS wires on the matching STM32 pin.

-It can work in 3 ways:
+It can work in 4 ways:
  * Expose a raw SD card as a hard disk to the Atari.
  * Expose a hard disk image file to the Atari.
  * Expose floppy disk images to the Atari with a built-in driver.
+ * Expose a SD filesystem as a GEMDOS drive on the Atari.

 Folders